thanos-io/thanos/tutorials/katacoda/thanos/4-receiver-agent/intro.md

 In this tutorial, you will learn:

-* How to slim down Prometheus based client-side metric collection to a minimum, using the new Prometheus "Agent mode" with `Thanos Receiver`, explained in the previous tutorial.
+* How to reduce Prometheus based client-side metric collection to a minimum, using the new Prometheus "Agent mode" with `Thanos Receiver`, explained in the previous tutorial.

 > NOTE: This course uses docker containers with pre-built Thanos, Prometheus, and Minio Docker images available publicly.